Missouri Sports Betting: 2025 Launch & Expected Missouri Sportsbooks

 DFS

-On June 10, 2016, then-Governor Jay Nixon signed House Bill 1941 to legalize DFS sites
+Then-Governor Jay Nixon signed House Bill 1941 to legalize DFS sites in June 2016.

-This is a list of the operators that the Missouri Gaming Commission has licensed: PrizePicks, DraftKings, FanDuel, FastDraft, Fantasy Football Players Championship, OwnersBox, RealTime Fantasy Sports, CDM Sports, Underdog Sports, Yahoo Fantasy Sports, Fanball, StatHero.
+This is a list of the operators that the Missouri Gaming Commission has licensed: PrizePicks, DraftKings, FanDuel, FastDraft, Fantasy Football Players Championship, OwnersBox, RealTime Fantasy Sports, CDM Sports, Underdog Sports, Yahoo Fantasy Sports, Fanball, and StatHero.

 Horse Betting